 In the fall of 2016, the Hazeltine National Golf Club hosted the Ryder Cup, becoming one of two courses in the U.S. to host all major golf competitions.

-Until 2016, Minnesota United FC played in the lower-division North American Soccer League.
+Minnesota United FC played in the lower-division North American Soccer League until 2016.

 In 2017, Minnesota United FC joined Major League Soccer as an expansion team.

-As of 2018, Minnesota had the largest refugee population per capita of any state, accounting for 13% of the country's refugees with only 2% of the total population.
+As of 2018, Minnesota had the largest refugee population per capita of any state, with significant numbers of Hmong, Somalis, Ethiopians, and Vietnamese refugees.

-In 2018, the DFL retook control of the Minnesota House, and elected DFLer Tim Walz as Governor.
+In 2018, the DFL retook control of the Minnesota House, while electing DFLer Tim Walz as Governor.

 As of 2019, Minnesota Public Radio (MPR) had the largest audience of any regional public radio network in the nation, broadcasting on 46 radio stations.